QUASAR: a new GPU programming environment

 THE RUNTIME SUITE

-which looks at current load and other factors to determine which parts of code should run off the CPU and GPU for optimal program execution.
+looks at current load and other factors to determine which parts of code should run on the CPU and GPU for optimal program execution.
 The runtime suite also automatically handles many tasks programmers typically need to do manually, including scheduling, load balancing, and memory transfer and management.

 INTERESTED IN LEARNING MORE ABOUT QUASAR?